 Thrown exception is a subtype of another

-A static variable or method should not be accessed from an object instance
+A static variable or method should be qualified with a class name, not expression

 String comparison using reference equality instead of value equality